markNZed/processism-react-three/storyboard.md

 ## 23.2.
 Animation
 Start with the slow movement of the boundary of a large central entity.
 Gradually zoom in until only the blue color of the entity fills the screen, making it appear stable and unchanging.
 Then, slowly zoom out and move the entity off-screen to reveal its motion, illustrating both scale and relativity.
 ## 23.3.
 Narration
-In processism, reality is seen as a continuous flow of change, which contrasts with the essentialist view that emphasizes fixed, unchanging essences.
+In processism, reality is perceived as a continuous flow of change, which contrasts with the essentialist view that emphasizes fixed, unchanging essences.
 However, in our everyday experience, certain entities can appear stable or static.
 Let’s explore how this perception of stability arises, focusing first on the concept of scale.

 We begin with the boundary of a large central entity, moving very slowly.
 From a distance, this movement might seem imperceptible, giving the illusion that the entity is stable and unchanging.
 This is because, at a larger scale or over a longer time frame, the changes are too gradual for us to notice.
 For example, consider the erosion of a mountain.
 The process happens so slowly that, within the span of a human lifetime, the mountain seems immovable and constant.

-As we zoom in closer to the entity, the boundaries fade from view, and all we see is a uniform blue color filling the screen.
-Without visible boundaries or motion, the entity appears entirely static—much like how, before understanding the broader context, people once thought the earth was flat and unchanging.
+As we zoom in closer to the entity, the boundaries fade from view, and all we see is a uniform blue color filling the display.
+Without visible boundaries or motion, the entity appears entirely static — much like how, before understanding the broader context, people once thought the earth was flat and unchanging.

-Now, let’s shift our focus from scale to relativity.
-As we slowly zoom out and move the entity off-screen, its motion becomes evident.
+Now, let’s shift our focus from scale to our relation as observer.
+As we slowly zoom out and move the entity off-screen, its motion at its boundary becomes evident.
 This change in perspective illustrates how what we perceive as stable can actually be in motion, but we might not notice this movement if we are moving with it.
 For example, we don’t feel the earth’s rotation because we are rotating along with it.
 This relative motion creates an illusion of stability, where change exists, but our perspective masks it.

 In summary, the perception of stability can be influenced by two key factors: scale and relativity.
-When changes occur slowly or at a scale beyond our immediate experience, they might seem static.
+When changes occur slowly or at a scale beyond our immediate experience, entities might seem static.
 Additionally, relative stability can arise when we move along with a process, making it appear as though nothing is changing.
 By becoming more sensitive to these factors, we can gain a deeper understanding of the dynamic nature of reality.

 # 24. Scene: Change and Continuity
 ## 24.1.
 Objective